Alcohol

 Alcohol cessation medicines

 Data from the Pharmaceutical Benefits Scheme (PBS) provide information on the number of prescriptions dispensed and the number of patients dispensed a script under supply of the PBS within a given financial year.
 The PBS database includes information on medicines that are used to help people stop alcohol consumption or maintain abstinence from alcohol (alcohol cessation medicines).
-Refer to the Technical notes and Box PHARMS2 for more information.
+For more information, refer to the Technical notes and Box PHARMS2.

 Pharmacotherapy is recommended for all people experiencing moderate to severe alcohol use disorder in Australia and is best used in conjunction with psychosocial support (Haber & Riordan 2021).
-Data from the PBS indicate that approximately 101,000 scripts for alcohol cessation medicines were dispensed to 37,000 patients in 2020–21, a rate of 390 scripts dispensed and 145 patients per 100,000 population (tables PBS77–80).
-In 2020–21:
+Data from the PBS indicate that approximately 101,000 scripts for alcohol cessation medicines were dispensed to 37,000 patients in 2021–22 (a rate of 390 scripts dispensed and 140 patients per 100,000 population) (tables PBS77–80).
+In 2021–22:

 At-risk groups